Nine Emperor Gods Festival 2017

 The youths and children circling a pagoda and pasting a pink slip of paper on it for blessings

-Once again, the youths and children lined up in front of Chen Shifu to get stamped with the Zhu Sha on their head and get a dot of Zhu Sha on their forehead in between the eyebrows.
-It was believed that the Zhu Sha Yin (诛砂印) could grant them their wishes and thus, used to allow the youths and children to acquire the knowledge and intelligence they desired.
+Once again, the youths and children lined up in front of Chen Shifu to have the seal with Zhu Sha ink stamped on their head and get a dot of Zhu Sha ink on their forehead in between the eyebrows.
+It was believed that the Zhu Sha seal (诛砂印) could grant them their wishes and thus, used to allow the youths and children to acquire the knowledge and intelligence they desired.

 23rd October: Jing Shui Gang’s Visit (汫水港斗母宫)

-Between 12pm to 1pm, the leaders and members of Jing Shui Gang arrived at Long Nan Szye’s festival venue.
-The people of Jing Shui Gang wore a yellow shirt, representing their temple.
+Between 12pm to 1pm, the leaders and members of Jing Shui Gang Dou Mu Gong temple arrived at Long Nan Szye’s festival venue.
+The members of the Jing Shui Gang delegation wore a yellow shirt.
 When they arrived, the members were led by their leaders to bow and pray to the main altar, where Guan Yin was placed, and then to the Dou Mu Gong.
 As it was a joyous occasion, they all shouted, “Huat ah!”.

 Members of Jing Shui Gang paying their respects at the main altar and the Dou Mu Gong altar